digideskio/pakyo-org/posts/2014-03-04-zero_eight.md

 time: 7:45am CST
 ---

-It's been 2 years since the last significant release to Pakyow.
+It's been 2 years since the last significant Pakyow release.
 Today I am very excited to announce that the next version, 0.8 has been officially released.
 It's been a long time coming.

 Since the last release we've been thinking, coding, and rewriting nearly every aspect of Pakyow.
-From the beginning we have wanted to build a framework that is easy for beginners, has great performance characteristics, and enables a process that's friendly to both designers and developers.
+From the beginning we've wanted to build a framework that is easy for beginners, has great performance characteristics, and enables a process that's friendly to both designers and developers.

-Happily, 0.8 is a huge step forward in all respects.
+Happily, 0.8 is a huge step forward.

 In addition to a fresh new release, we have a [new site](http://pakyow.com), [better docs](http://pakyow.com/docs), and a [warmup](http://pakyow.com/warmup) that will help you build and deploy your first Pakyow app.

-Rather than review every little change, I'd like to walk through three of the biggest 0.8 changes.
+Rather than review every change, I'd like to walk through three of the biggest 0.8 changes.

 ## New Router